Campaign Management

 Phishing Club - Campaign recipients table

-Individual recipient performance tracking with status indicators and action controls
+Recipient performance tracking with status indicators and action controls

 The Status column displays the highest-priority interaction event for each recipient, providing quick insight into their engagement level.